junxit/us-congress-bills-116/bill.md

     >     - **(D)** development and hosting of intra- or inter-institutional workshops to propagate best practices in recruiting, retaining, and advancing faculty members from underrepresented minority groups;
     >     - **(E)** professional development opportunities for faculty members from underrepresented minority groups;
     >     - **(F)** activities aimed at making undergraduate STEM students from underrepresented minority groups aware of opportunities for academic careers in STEM fields;
-    >     - **(G)** activities to identify and engage exceptional graduate students from underrepresented minority groups at various stages of their studies and to encourage them to enter academic careers; and
+    >     - **(G)** activities to identify and engage exceptional graduate students and postdoctoral researchers from underrepresented minority groups at various stages of their studies and to encourage them to enter academic careers; and
     >     - **(H)** other activities consistent with paragraph (1), as determined by the Director of the Foundation.
     >   - **(4)** *Selection process*
     >     - **(A)** *Application* An institution of higher education (or a consortium of such institutions) seeking funding under this subsection shall submit an application to the Director of the Foundation at such time, in such manner, and containing such information and assurances as such Director may require.
 The application shall include, at a minimum, a description of—